 ABOUT THE AUTHOR

 JANA STONE + TALENT SOURCER

 Jana Stone is a Talent Sourcer at Lutz Talent with over three years of recruiting experience.
-She is responsible for interviewing and placing candidates for Lutz Talent clients.
-Jana focuses on the accounting, finance, office administration, and human resources industries.
+She is responsible for interviewing and placing candidates.
+Jana focuses on the accounting, finance, office administration, and human resources sectors.

 AREAS OF FOCUS

 - Relationship Management

 - BS in Communications and Biblical Studies, Grace University, Omaha, NE

 We tap into the vast knowledge and experience within our organization to provide you with monthly content on topics and ideas that drive and challenge your company every day.